Code review best practices

 I believe we can do better.

-Here are my eight recommendations on how to create a code review process that people love.
+Below are eight recommendations and best practices on how to create a code review process that people love.

 1. Code review is better without tools